Knafi/MultiMeta/MultiMeta/Resources/Documentation/ODC.md

 MultiMeta.odc
 ```

-Tis file was created and preformatted with EXCEL 365 (current version 1912).
+This file was created and preformatted with EXCEL 365 (current version 1912).

 For security reasons those files are and should be blocked by default.
+You have to allow the use per session.
 Read here for more:
 https://support.microsoft.com/en-us/office/block-or-unblock-external-content-in-office-documents-10204ae0-0621-411f-b0d6-575b0847a795?ui=en-us&rs=en-us&ad=us